Fishing conference in Nice: “We must defend our profession with vigor”, believes the president of the Var departmental fisheries committee

 2023-09-21 06:00:00

 A Saint Peter tattooed on the left hand.
 Even among fans of the “old school”, the motif is really not common.
 “It is the symbol of the prud’homie of Saint-Raphaël”, explains Geoffrey Ménard with an almost childish smile.
 The young man, a professional fisherman for ten years, but who has been sailing since he was 14, displays the color: “I live for fishing.
 I have this profession in my heart, in my guts!
-The worst thing that could happen to me would be to be deprived of doing it”.
+The worst thing that might happen to me would be to be deprived of doing it”.

 At barely 28 years old, Varois Geoffrey is rather unusual.
 When many of his peers in Generation Z have made work-life balance a priority, he says without qualms: “In fishing, there is no work code.
 There is only work”.
 And to add soberly: “When you are a fisherman, you have to prepare yourself not to have a lasting love life”.